Adult ADHD Self-Report Scale

 These choices can be selected using checkboxes.
 Some checkboxes have a darker shade than others.
 The darker shade represents the possibility that the adult patient answering the questionnaire has ADHD, so if they check four or more shaded boxes in Part A, that indicates that they are likely to have ADHD.

 However, this scale doesn't confirm things and should not be the sole assessment for diagnosing ADHD.
 After receiving a fully accomplished scale, have them expand on their answers, conduct other ADHD screening tests, and then cross-check all the symptoms based on the diagnostic criteria for ADHD in the most updated version of the Diagnostic and Statistical Manual of Mental Disorders by the American Psychiatric Association.
-These can help characterize symptom burden and make accurate ADHD diagnoses.
+These can help characterize the patient's symptoms and make accurate ADHD diagnoses.

-Since this is a self-report scale, this should not be the sole basis for an ADHD diagnosis.
-More tests can be administered by healthcare professionals for a more comprehensive psychological assessment.
+Since this is a self-report scale, it should not be the sole basis for an ADHD diagnosis.
+Healthcare professionals can administer more tests for a more comprehensive psychological assessment to determine the patient's treatment plan and psychological medicine needs.

 When is it best to use the Adult ADHD Self-Report Scale?